Hubert de Burgh-Canning, 2nd Marquess of Clanricarde: Early life

-Hubert was the son of Ulick de Burgh, 1st Marquess of Clanricarde and his wife, Harriet, daughter of British Prime Minister George Canning.
-He was an Attache in Turin in 1852 and rose to become Second Secretary there in 1862.
+Hubert was the son of the 1st Marquess of Clanricarde and his wife, Harriet, daughter of British Prime Minister George Canning.
+He was educated at Harrow School and pursued a diplomatic career: he was an attaché in Turin in 1852 and rose to become Second Secretary there in 1862.
 He assumed the surname Canning after inheriting the estates of his uncle, Earl Canning.

-After the death of his elder brother, Lord Dunkellin, who had been Liberal MP for Galway County from 1865 until his death in 1867, Hubert succeeded in becoming heir to both the Marquessate and also to his brother's seat.
-He was elected as the Liberal MP for Galway County in 1867, re-elected in 1868, and retired in 1871.
+After the death of his elder brother, Lord Dunkellin, who had been Liberal MP for County Galway from 1865 until his death in 1867, Hubert succeeded in becoming heir to both the Marquessate and also to his brother's seat.
+He was elected as the Liberal MP for County Galway in 1867, re-elected in 1868, and retired in 1871.
 After his brother's death in 1867 and before succeeding his father as Marquess in 1874, Hubert was known by the courtesy title, Viscount Bourke, which was one of his father's other subsidiary titles.
+On his father's death, he inherited his family titles in the Peerage of Ireland and also his father's title as Baron Somerhill in the Peerage of the United Kingdom which entitled him to a seat in the House of Lords.